Quick Take

 Exercise

-The Braque Francais thrives on outdoor life because of their high energy levels.
+The Braque Francais thrives on outdoor life because of its high energy levels.
 Therefore, they will need over an hour of vigorous exercise every day.

 They are the perfect breed for people who enjoy jogging or running and will benefit from a home with a large outside area where they can explore and play.
 However, if they do not receive an appropriate amount of exercise, they might start to act out in destructive ways.